 In Blaid Construction’s case cited above, Access Bank continued to place a PND even while the valid order of court had expired.
 In another instance, a mainstream commercial bank had placed a PND on a settlement account of a financial technology (fin tech) company duly regulated by Central Bank of Nigeria (CBN) as a payment facilitator.

 The bank placed PND on the fin tech’s account on the order of an Upper Area Court in Zuba.
 When the fin tech requested the bank to forward to it the order of court to enable it approach the Nigerian police and the upper area court, the bank, initially, refused on the ground of confidentiality.

 The fin tech then instructed its counsel to act on the matter, an email fight ensued between the bank and fin tech’s lawyers.
-Less than 24 hours after, the bank granted fin tech’s lawyers access to the upper area court’s order that unlawfully mandated the bank to PND the fin tech’s settlement account and, equally lifted the PND.
+Less than 24 hours after, the bank granted the fin tech’s lawyers access to the upper area court’s order that unlawfully mandated the bank to PND the settlement account and, equally lifted the PND.

-In fact, Justice Inyang Ekwo of federal high court in a judgment in respect of FHC/ABJ/CS/1635/2019 ordered banks to desist from acting on “bankers order” served on them, particularly by the police, to freeze or place a post-no-debit (PND) order on any customer’s accounts.
+In fact, Justice Inyang Ekwo of federal high court in a judgment in FHC/ABJ/CS/1635/2019 ordered banks to desist from acting on “bankers order” served on them, particularly by the police, to freeze or place a post-no-debit (PND) order on any customer’s accounts.
 The court found that magistrate courts do not enjoy jurisdiction on PND related issues.

 CHALLENGING INVALID PND

 We had stated above, that an incompetent order of court does not command any bank’s obedience.
 We found our opinion on the fact that our law allows a bank that is disobedient to a court order to approach the court to vacate such incompetent orders on grounds of lack of jurisdiction and, the court is bound to hear the bank (who ordinarily is in contempt of court).